h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 -  **How does Uplift DRF decide which feature to split on?**

-  It splits on the column and level that results in the greatest reduction in residual sum of the squares (RSS) in the subtree at that point.
+  It splits on the column and level that results in the highest uplift gain (based on ``uplift_metric`` parameter type) in the subtree at that point.
 It considers all fields available from the algorithm.
 Note that any use of column sampling and row sampling will cause each decision to not consider all data points, and that this is on purpose to generate more robust trees.
-To find the best level, the histogram binning process is used to quickly compute the potential MSE of each possible split.
+To find the best level, the histogram binning process is used to quickly compute the potential uplift gain of each possible split.
 The number of bins is controlled via ``nbins_cats`` for categoricals, the pair of ``nbins`` (the number of bins for the histogram to build, then split at the best point), and ``nbins_top_level`` (the minimum number of bins at the root level to use to build the histogram).
 This number will then be decreased by a factor of two per level.

   For ``nbins_top_level``, higher = more precise, but potentially more prone to overfitting.
 Higher also takes more memory and possibly longer to run.

 -  **What is the difference between** ``nbins`` **and** ``nbins_top_level`` **?**

   ``nbins`` and ``nbins_top_level`` are both for numerics (real and integer). ``nbins_top_level`` is the number of bins Uplift DRF uses at the top of each tree.
-It then divides by 2 at each ensuing level to find a new number. ``nbins`` controls when DRF stops dividing by 2.
+It then divides by 2 at each ensuing level to find a new number. ``nbins`` controls when Uplift DRF stops dividing by 2.

 -  **How is variable importance calculated for Uplift DRF?**